Dean85e/portfolio-project2/README.md

 ### Game Area

- * The game area consists of two panels side by side within these panels is a display of the game information such as choices that have been made, updates the score each time a round has been won and lets the user know the result of each round, both panels will display "Ready" until the user selects makes a choice.
+ * The game area consists of two panels side by side within these panels is a display of the game information such as choices that have been made, updates the score each time a round has been won and lets the user know the result of each round, both panels will display "Ready" until the user makes a choice.

   ![Ready Game Area](/assets/images/ready-game-area.png)